-From the soups, you can eat fat-free and low-fat based soups like chicken noodle soup or broth-based soup without onions and tomatoes.
+From the soups, you can eat fat-free and low-fat based soups like chicken noodle soup or broth-based soup, however, make sure to remove the onions and tomatoes.

 The meats are quite simple.

 Stick to broiled or any plain baked steamed lean beef.
-Any low-fat chicken, fish, and turkey are good unless they are fried.
+Any low-fat chicken, fish, and turkey are good, however, they shouldn’t be fried.
 Canned fish or canned turkey are good-to-go options.

 The dairy products are logical.

-Skim milk, low-fat milk, low-fat yogurt are good choices for adding to your breakfast.
-Low-fat or fat-free sour cream, low-fat cottage cheese, and cream cheese is also a good choice.
+Skim milk, low-fat milk, low-fat yogurt are good options for adding to your breakfast.
+Low-fat or fat-free sour cream, low-fat cottage cheese, and cream cheese is also a good alternative.

 Vegetables are all good if they are raw.
-Broiled, steamed or backed are also recommended.
+Broiled, steamed, or backed is also suggested.

-Fruits could be consumed on the same principle.
-Raw, broiled or baked.
-Apples, berries, melons, peaches, and pears are a perfect choice.
+Fruits could be eaten on the same principle.
+Raw, boiled, or baked.
+Apples, berries, melons, peaches, and pears are the perfect choice.